Need to highlight minority verdict in SC judgment on demonetisation: CPI | Politics

 Even the Reserve Bank of India (RBI), which is an independent body to manage the monetary system of the country, was ''not given the authority to decide upon the policy'', he alleged.

-The Prime Minister decided and he imposed it on RBI to implement these policies, the CPI leader claimed.
+The Prime Minister decided to go ahead with demonetisation and imposed it on RBI to implement these policies, the CPI leader claimed.

 The Supreme Court in a 4:1 majority verdict on Monday upheld the Centre's 2016 decision to demonetise the Rs 1,000 and Rs 500 denomination notes, saying the decision-making process was not flawed.